What is ovarian hyperstimulation syndrome (OHSS)?

 Lower doses of gonadotropins

-Patients given high doses of gonadotropins are more likely to develop OHSS because there is a greater ovarian response.
-Therefore, those women who are at high risk of developing OHSS (such as young women, those who have PCOS or very low body mass index), it would be appropriate to start ovarian stimulation with low doses of gonadotropins and then assess how they respond.
+Therefore, those women who are at high risk of developing OHSS (such as being young, those with PCOS, or having a very low body mass index), it would be advisable to start ovarian stimulation with low doses of gonadotropins and then evaluate how they respond.

 Ovulation induction with GnRH agonists

-One of the most effective ways to prevent the occurrence of OHSS is to replace hCG with another drug such as GnRH agonists.
-The main advantage that this type of drug offers is that it prevents the syndrome while causing ovulation.
 Most studies have shown that this drug reduces the risk of OHSS, but it also reduces the chance of implantation and pregnancy because it causes luteal phase deficiency.

 Cycle cancellation